16 Compliments You Didn’t Realize Are Actually Pretty Insulting

 “I’m so impressed that you are handling the kids so well!”

 Telling your spouse you’re so impressed with how they parent in a general way can make it seem like you’re surprised they’re managing at all, Fisher says.
 This is especially true when it’s the primary parent (often the mom), “complimenting” the other parent (often the dad).
 It’s fine to compliment specific things—for example, “That was great how you handled that tantrum so patiently”—but steer clear of general platitudes.
+Add this to your list of 10 things you shouldn’t bring up at family get-togethers.

 “You are such a strong person!”